-THA.3 Critically evaluate all aspects of theatrical production.
-THA 331 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion 80% must have a 75% or better been met yet?
-Met Student met 100% of the criteria design_final.pdf THA 470 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion Not taught this semester. been met yet?
+Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion Not taught this semester. been met yet?
+Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - Presentation Has the criterion Not taught this semester. been met yet?